The United States based group cannot obtain a meeting with Imran or senior officials - ExBulletin

 The groups try to facilitate reconciliation between Khan and the establishment have no fruit due to the dominant political atmosphere and endless tensions between PTI and the establishment of countries.

-The sources have said that businessmen and visiting doctors even think that the hard approach of the parties has reduced a space for constructive commitment.
+The sources have said that businessmen and visiting doctors even believe that the party's hard approach has reduced the space for constructive commitment.

-Without a planned meeting and no indication of progress, the visit of the delegations shows the expansion of the Gulf between the PTI and the establishment.
+Without a scheduled meeting and no indication of progress, the visit to the delegation shows the widening of the Gulf between the PTI and the establishment.
 Their prolonged stay in Pakistan suggests a continuous hope of reconciliation, but for the moment, the dead end persists.

 |